LimbitlessSolutionsInc/BashMinigameResources/README.md

 1. Create a new Unreal Engine 5.1 project with the same name as your minigame

 2. Create a folder called Plugins in the root folder of your newly created project.
-Download the Plugins folder from this GitHub repository and place its contents into the newly created project Plugins folder.
+Clone this GitHub repository and copy the contents of its Plugins into the newly created project Plugins folder.
 Enable MinigameCore in the editor (Edit > Plugins > Search for **MinigameCore** > Select checkbox)

 ![Enter image alt description](Images/Dnq_Image_1.png)